 - Bake meatballs for 20 minutes, until cooked through.

-- Wipe out your skillet and add the remaining tbsp olive oil.
+- Wipe out your skillet and add the remaining tablespoon olive oil.

 - Cook onion and garlic on medium heat until onion is soft, about 4-5 minutes.

 - while onion and garlic are cooking, spoon out the seeds in the squash and shred squash with a fork (it should look like thin noodles)